jobscale/eslint/README.md

-# ESLint with Docker image
+# ESLint with Docker container

 ## Example